benc61116/NLP/plan.md

 1. **Representational Drift Analysis**: Does LoRA preserve model internal representations better than full fine-tuning on text classification tasks?
 We will quantify this using centered-kernel alignment (CKA) and layer-wise cosine similarity metrics across all transformer layers on three diverse classification tasks.

-2. **Deployment Efficiency Trade-offs**: What is the real-world latency penalty when deploying multiple LoRA adapters side-by-side versus merging them in vLLM?
-This addresses a key production concern for multi-task classification systems.
+2. **Deployment Efficiency Trade-offs**: What are the inference latency trade-offs between different LoRA deployment strategies (separate adapters, merged adapters, and full fine-tuning)?
+This addresses key production concerns: Is the LoRA overhead fundamental or architectural?
+Can it be eliminated by merging?
+This guides multi-task deployment decisions.

 **Scientific Significance**: These questions address fundamental gaps in our understanding of efficient fine-tuning methods.
 While LoRA has gained widespread adoption, rigorous empirical analysis of its representation preservation claims and deployment overhead remains limited.
 Our findings will inform:
 - Continual learning strategies to mitigate catastrophic forgetting